zwilsoncc/docs/pages/docs/examples/static.md

 ## Setup

 Because basic static websites do not require any special tools in order to work, there is not much you need to do in order to prepare your own.
-For the beginning, just create a directory and switch to it by running these commands in your terminal:
+For the beginning, just create a directory and switch to it by running the following your terminal:

-<TerminalInput>mkdir static-site\ncd static-site</TerminalInput>
+<TerminalInput>mkdir static-site && cd static-site</TerminalInput>

-Inside that directory, use your favorite editor to create a `index.html` file with this content:
+Inside that directory, use your favorite editor to create an `index.html` file with this content:

 ```
 <img src={'http://assets.zeit.co/image/upload/v1503122848/front/logos/black-bg-logo.svg'}>